List of tropical cyclones near the Equator: Background

 Various factors converge to produce a tropical cyclone, including sufficiently warm sea surface temperatures, low wind shear, ample moisture, and enough atmospheric instability to produce thunderstorms.
-In addition, weather disturbances typically need to be far enough away from the equator to spin, known as vorticity.
-This is due to increasing Coriolis force closer to the poles, and which is zero at the equator.
-One associated phenomenon often seen with low-latitude cyclones is the equatorial westerly wind burst, which allows for sufficient shear vorticity on both sides of the equator to support tropical cyclogenesis.
-Westerly wind bursts are typically the most common in the equatorial Western Pacific Ocean.
+In addition, for a tropical disturbance to develop into a tropical cyclone, it typically needs to be far enough away from the equator, where there is sufficient vorticity for the weather system to spin.
+This is because the vorticity generated by the Earth's rotation through the Coriolis force (called planetary vorticity) is zero at the equator and increases toward the poles.
+This lack of planetary vorticity can be overcome if there is sufficient relative vorticity produced via other means.
+One such phenomenon that can contribute to the development of low-latitude tropical cyclones is the equatorial westerly wind burst, which generates sufficient shear vorticity on both sides of the equator to support tropical cyclogenesis.
+Westerly wind bursts are most common in the equatorial Western Pacific Ocean.